-- As part of the admission process, Ontario universities sometimes ask undergraduate applicants who were educated outside Canada to submit their official transcripts directly to (WES) in order to determine the Canadian equivalencies of their academic credentials.
+- As part of the admission process, Ontario universities sometimes ask undergraduate applicants who were educated outside Canada to submit their official transcripts directly to World Education Services (WES) in order to determine the Canadian equivalencies of their academic credentials.
 If this is the case for you, we will notify you of the steps you need to take.

 The University of Ottawa may request any other document necessary to evaluate your file.
 All documents become property of the University and will not be returned to applicants.
 You are responsible for ensuring that we receive all the requested documents by the deadline.

 If you have completed postsecondary studies, we might grant you advanced standing (transfer of your credits), depending on the program to which you apply.
 Faculties that grant advanced standing do so based on your discipline, the courses you have completed and the length of your studies.